Content

 Here are some medications that may not get along with Intuniv and cause adverse reactions:

-To be on the safer side, always discuss the medications you are taking with your healthcare provider and remember to notify them about any supplements, vitamins, and over-the-counter medicines.
+To be on the safe side, always discuss the medications you are taking with your healthcare provider and remember to notify them about any supplements, vitamins, and over-the-counter medicines.
 They may also have the potential to interact with Intuniv.

 Risks and Considerations

-Even though guanfacine is generally well-tolerated, there are a few risks that you should be aware of:
+Even though guanfacine ER is generally well-tolerated, there are a few risks that you should be aware of:

 Precautions